tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 ```
 Within `tfjs-tflite-node`, we will provide a `loadDelegate()` function that can load a delegate plugin with its corresponding options.
 In order for this to work for all delegates, delegates DLLs will need to implement the same interface as each other.
 This section is correct to the best of our knowledge, but there may be some inaccuracies.
 We will update it as we experiment with this.

-Given the complexity of this plugin system and of loading DLLs dynamically, the first version of `tfjs-tflite-node` will not include it, but it's important to consider its design from the start.
-We might also implement a version of the Coral delegate directly into `tfjs-tflite-node` before this plugin system is complete.
+Given the complexity of this plugin system and of loading DLLs dynamically, the first version of `tfjs-tflite-node` may not include it, but it's important to consider its design from the start.
+We might also implement a version of the Coral delegate directly into `tfjs-tflite-node` before this plugin system is complete, but we hope to avoid this.

 ### The Coral Delegate
 Coral is not a typical TFLite delegate.
 It does not directly support running any TFLite ops.
 Instead, [it relies on a (closed source) compiler](https://coral.ai/docs/edgetpu/compiler/#download) which replaces all the ops of a network with a single custom op that runs on the Edge TPU.
 Here's what this looks like for Mediapipe's face detection model: